IQisMySenpai/baboon-simulation/README.md

 This project simulates the movement of baboons using Python.
 It uses multiple visualization techniques and can be run with a pre-configured environment.
 Read the [Setup](#setup) section to get started and [Understanding the Simulation architecture](#understanging-the-simulation-architecture) to learn how to create new strategies.

-## Understanging the simulation architecture UPDATED
+## Understanging the simulation architecture

 First of all, **read `src/simulation_types/documentation.py`**: it contains the explanation of the **objects** in the simulation and the **SDEs** used to simulate the baboon movement.
 The important part here is the **drift** function, which takes the past trajectories of all baboons and returns the step vector that each baboon is going to take in the next time-step.
 Read the `src/simulation_types/documentation.py` file to understand the details.
-The full simulation is explained there and it is not a long explanation.
+The full simulation is explained there.

-Therefore, in order to create a new strategy (i.e. rules) for the baboons to follow, you need to implement a new drift function.
+In order to create a new strategy (i.e. rules) for the baboons to follow, you need to implement a new drift function.
 The workflow is intended to be as follows:

 1. Modify the "SIMULATION PARAMETERS" in `src/main.py` (e.g. number of baboons, initial position of baboons, total number of timesteps, etc.)

-2. Create a drift function in `src/strategies/drift_with_states.py` by adding your own logic to the existing function.
+2. Create a drift function in `src/strategies/drift_with_states.py` by adding/subtracting/modifying your own logic to the existing function.
-    - To understand how it works, read the description of the `States` enum.
+    - To understand how it works, read the description of the `States` enum and the function's docstring.
     - You can use/add any other helper functions in `src/utils/baboons.py` if needed.
-    - TRICK: give chatGPT the code of `state_driven_drift_diffusion_function` and explain the new modifications you want to do.
-The code will very likely be reliable (I have been doing this all the time and it works).

 3. Then, import your drift function and use it in `src/main.py` to run the simulation with your new strategy.
 Add any "SIMULATION PARAMETERS" that you need for your own drift function.